Strawberry Lemon Cheesecake

 Also, one more tip – be sure to bake the cheesecake with the springform pan on a cookie sheet.
 Ours leaked a bit and has created a smoky oven on subsequent uses.
 I’m currently running the clean cycle.

-Check out our product recommendations at our sponsored Amazon links below:
+Check out our product recommendations at our Amazon affiliate links below (shopping these links helps support our site):

 The image below works great to share the recipe on Pinterest!